ArduPilot/ardupilot_wiki/copter/source/docs/land-mode.rst

-    Auto, AutoLand or RTL if your copters operation becomes erratic when you are close to the ground or landing (and also if any auto landing procedure results in bouncing or failure to turn off motors properly after landing) you probably have the fight controller situated such that it's barometer (altimeter) is being affected by the pressure created by the copters prop-wash against the ground.
+    Auto, AutoLand or RTL if your copters operation becomes erratic when you are close to the ground or landing (and also if any auto landing procedure results in bouncing or failure to turn off motors properly after landing) you probably have the autopilot situated such that it's barometer (altimeter) is being affected by the pressure created by the copters prop-wash against the ground.